HappleMan/diatgg/README.md

     }
  }
 ```
-This function no longer works because top.gg has implemented DDoS protection.
-The function will remain in case of an update or workaround.

 *All output is converted into tables.
 You can see the format of these responses at https://docs.top.gg/api/bot/ or https://docs.top.gg/api/user/